Dr Liz Mellor

 About me

-I am registered gestalt psychotherapist with the UKCP (UK Council for Psychotherapy).
+I am registered gestalt psychotherapist and supervisor with the UKCP (UK Council for Psychotherapy).

 We are still living in very uncertain times and there is much understandable anxiety, overwhelm, depression, sadness, grief and anger.
 All this can take its toll in ways we might not have predicted.
 As you read this, you may be looking for a little more support for whatever brings you to therapy at this time.

 Over the last decade, I have worked in a hospice, in a voluntary counselling agency, in the NHS, and in the mental health charity MIND, as a volunteer and in free-lance paid work.
 I now have a Private Practice welcoming adults, couples, and students and am also a supervisor and trainer of psychotherapy.
 I offer a safe, confidential, caring, supportive and non-judgemental space to explore whatever brings you to therapy.
 I offer short term work (6-12 weeks), work with EAPs (Employment Assistant Programmes) and longer term work.
-With travel becoming increasingly expensive, and increased flexible working after Covid-19, I currently offer telephone or online sessions with a view to offering both face-to-face and remote work in the near future.
+With travel becoming increasingly expensive, and increased flexible working after Covid-19, I offer both in-person and telephone or online sessions.

 At the heart of my practice is the unique relationship which forms between client and therapist as a potential for growth.
 ‘Gestalt’ means pattern, constellation or whole, and as a gestalt therapist, I am interested in the shapes and patterns you bring as well as the ones which will start to take shape in therapy.
 In this way, this is a bespoke therapy and flexible.
 The beauty and joy of this approach enables change, however small, to support you to live life more hopefully for yourself and in relationship with others.
 It is a mutually enriching experience.